 By Kerry Gallo, Children Without Worms

-Ned Breslin’s recent commentary in The Huffington Post regarding The London Declaration to control or eliminate 10 neglected tropical diseases (NTD or NTDs) brought up an important point: the NTD and WASH sectors need to leverage the many opportunities for collaboration that exist.
+Ned Breslin’s recent The London Declaration to control or eliminate 10 neglected tropical diseases (NTD or NTDs) brought up an important point: the NTD and WASH sectors need to leverage the many opportunities for collaboration that exist.
 Successful collaboration will be critical in making a big difference in controlling or eliminating NTDs.

 We have long understood that medicines are part of the solution — after all, drugs treat infection and once administered to an infected child, the benefits are almost immediate.
 But to keep children and families healthy for the long run, preventing infections from happening in the first place is vital.
 Access to clean water, sanitation and hygiene are key to making that happen and have therefore been central to our approach.